Skip to main content

 Declining estrogen levels during menopause can contribute to cognitive changes, including “brain fog” and memory lapses.
 Testosterone also impacts cognitive domains, particularly spatial memory and executive function, and its decline in men can be associated with reduced mental acuity.

 Growth hormone and its mediator, Insulin-like Growth Factor 1 (IGF-1), are crucial for neuronal health, neurogenesis, and synaptic plasticity.
 Deficiencies can impact mood, sleep architecture, and cognitive processing speed.
-Peptides like Tesamorelin, by increasing GH and IGF-1, can improve and sleep quality.
+Peptides like Tesamorelin, by increasing GH and IGF-1, can improve cognitive function and sleep quality.
 The intricate dialogue between the endocrine system and the central nervous system highlights how hormonal balance is not merely about physical vitality, but also about maintaining sharp cognitive function and emotional well-being throughout life.

 The body’s endocrine system is a highly integrated network, where each component influences and is influenced by others.